Bestcreeper-code/ItemsMakeFastDC/README.md

-# Required Dependencies and Applications
+# Required Dependencies

-## Required Applications:
+## Required Application and Framework:
 - **Visual Studio** (with .NET Desktop development workload)
   Used for building the project.